South Surrey — A Buyer’s Guide

 Morgan Creek

-Morgan Creek is the estate-scale enclave anchored on Morgan Creek Golf Course, broadly bounded by 32 Avenue, 152 Street, 24 Avenue, and 144 Street.
+Morgan Creek is the estate-scale enclave anchored on Morgan Creek Golf Course, broadly bounded by 40 Avenue (north), 32 Avenue (south), 176 Street (east), and Highway 99 (west).
 Detached homes built primarily 1995–2010 on quarter-acre to half-acre lots, with golf-course-frontage stock at the upper end transacting well above $3M.
 The catchment leans Earl Marriott Secondary for most addresses, with Pacific Heights or Rosemary Heights Elementary at the elementary level — verify the specific street because boundary lines run through the development.
-Morgan Creek benchmarks transact at the highest detached price-per-square-foot in South Surrey and have for fifteen years.
+Morgan Creek benchmarks consistently transact at the highest detached price-per-square-foot in South Surrey.

 Grandview Heights

-Grandview Heights is the post-2010 development corridor running roughly between 24 Avenue and 32 Avenue, anchored on the Grandview Corners commercial node at 24 Avenue and 160 Street (Walmart, Home Depot, Save-On-Foods, London Drugs).
+Grandview Heights is the post-2010 development corridor running south of 32 Avenue down toward 24 Avenue, between 160 Street (west) and 176 Street (east).
+It is anchored on the Grandview Corners commercial node at 24 Avenue and 160 Street (Walmart, Home Depot, The Brick, Indigo).
 Inventory is dense by South Surrey standards — newer detached on 5,500–7,500 sq ft lots, three-storey townhouses, and condo developments along King George Highway.
 This is the highest-volume new-construction zone in South Surrey; the demographic skews family-formation rather than retirement-relocation.
 Pacific Heights Elementary and Earl Marriott Secondary are the dominant catchments.

 Sunnyside Park